FreeFlarum/freeflarum.com/docs/about.md

 ## Company

-FreeFlarum is operated and funded by Sanguine Projects, registered in The Netherlands.
-It is founded by [Willem de Groot](https://twitter.com/gwillem), hacker and entrepreneur.
+FreeFlarum is operated and funded from in The Netherlands.

 ![](https://buq.eu/screenshots/7gFossnr6Nb4WWscLYCL4r8Z.png)

 ```
-Sanguine Projects
+FreeFlarum
 Europalaan 20
 3526 KS Utrecht
 The Netherlands
 ```

-Chamber of Commerce registration: 71814396 &minus;
-Tax ID: NL177950675B01